 Standardized testing has revealed that the program has helped students raise their mastery in math and science from 18 to 80 percent.

 “This grant allows us to provide students with high-quality math and science instruction,” said Karen Bernstein, inspireSTL Prep Academy Director.
 “Our middle schoolers are in classes with top high school teachers, conducting science labs, solving complex equations, and taking their knowledge beyond a middle school standardized test.
 This allows them to get excited about what they’re learning, and challenge themselves to reach their full potential in classes many students perceive as difficult.”

 The Prep Academy is one of many components of inspireSTL, which is one of three offerings in Wyman’s portfolio of youth development solutions.

-Now serving 140 teens locally, inspireSTL provides high-potential scholars who are at-risk with rigorous academic support to help them emerge as next-generation leaders. inspireSTL places these scholars, identified as emerging young leaders, into local college prep schools.
-Support begins the summer after 7th grade, and lasts through college, and includes securing financial aid, tutoring, coaching, ACT prep, and when necessary, providing financial resources for books, uniforms and fees. inspireSTL also provides leadership development, support and training to scholars, so that they may serve as progressive change agents in their high schools, colleges and communities.
-This past May, the first cohort of inspireSTL scholars graduated from the region’s top high schools and successfully entered high-caliber, four-year universities around the country.
-At scale, inspireSTL will serve over 400 scholars annually.
+inspireSTL places scholars, identified as emerging young leaders, into local college prep schools.
+Support begins the summer after seventh grade, and lasts through college, and includes securing financial aid, tutoring, coaching, ACT prep, and when necessary, providing financial resources for books, uniforms and fees.
+In May 2015, the first cohort of inspireSTL scholars graduated from the region’s top high schools and successfully entered high-caliber, four-year universities around the country.
+At least 90 percent of these teens were first-generation college students.

 Director, Communication & External Affairs